apache/druid/dev/principles.md

 Whenever you have an idea (even a vague one) about any new feature in Druid or how the project or a particular place in the codebase can be improved, don't hesitate to open an issue (or add a comment to an existing issue if there is one relevant).
 Ideas *shouldn't* be "thought out well" to be worth sharing.
-See also principle [Open more issues yourself ](#open-more-issues).
+See also principle [Open more issues yourself](#open-more-issues).

 <a name="small-pr">
 <h3><a href="#small-pr">#</a> 4.2.
 Split your work into reasonably-sized PRs</h3>